abdalaosama/search-helper/README.md

  note : We didn't put the extesnion on the chrome store for two reasons:<br>
  - lack of funding
  - I am broke af

+ this product is still in devolpment, if you notice any bug please open an issues with as much details as you can in description

 -------------------------------------------------------------------------<br>
 The Project is open for contributions just fork, edit, submit pull request and send me an email :  abdalaosamah@gmail.com<br>